 Little dude & daddy went on an adventure to Home Depot and I organized the office!
 So glad that is done.
 I was looking at Https://www.greenfacilities.co.uk/ and was going to hire some cleaners but I decided to do it myself in the end.
 There was a lot of mess, believe me!
 I’m just not sure why we have so much paper in this world!
 Such a waste.
 It’s really amazing how much junk mail you get!
 Save some trees!
 It probably doesn’t help that my job requires that files are kept for 7 years!
 We are trying to make the switch to electronic files but that will take some time.
 My hubby’s job also required some work at home so he needs a workspace too!
 So we must share the office.
 I’ve always been pretty organized but sharing a space makes it very difficult.

 Did some research and found this amazing article, 10 Ways to Organize Your Home Office by Monday by Stephanie Watson.
-It gave some great suggestion for getting your home office organized.
+It gave some great suggestions for getting your home office organized.

 Here are some of the suggestions I found super helpful!
 Functional & easy is my main goal!

 1. Remove everything that does not belong in the office, to make way for the office furniture you’ve always wanted.
 (This was one of the major problems our office was a dumping ground of items that didn’t have homes).
 Maybe knowing that you can get antique desks for sale might make you clean everything up faster, especially if this is something you have always wanted to add to your home office.
 Plus who doesn’t love a sale?

 2. Clear off your desk ( took everything off my desk and start over with just my computer & post-it notes.
 I got rid of picture frames and it amazing how much more room I have!)